h3x4d3c1m4l/devtools/README.md

 - [X] Show solver code with code highlighting
 - [X] Dark mode
 - [X] Link to challenge web page
+- [X] Connect to API to retrieve inputs (may not work on web due to CORS limitations)

 ### Planned